mattduck/clawde/README.md

   in direct.
 This was mostly an experiment in using claude to generate a tool from scratch.

+- Only tested on macOS using iterm2, YMMV on other platforms.

 - Features subject to change to whatever I find useful.